 Term of Office

-Editors shall be appointed by the President for one-year terms and may be reappointed from year-to-year without limit.
-The compensation for an editor may be set by the Vice-President, Publications, with the advice and consent of the AdCom.
+Editors-in-Chief (including Transactions and Newsletter) shall be appointed by the President through the process and with terms defined in the Operations Manual.

 Transactions

-The Transactions editors shall be an Editor, a Managing Editor, and a Senior Associate Editor.
-Associate Editors may be appointed by the Editor as required.
+The Transactions editors shall be an Editor in Chief (EIC) and Associate Editors (AE) are appointed by the Editor-in-Chief as needed and as defined in the Operations Manual.

-The Editor of the Transactions shall be an ex-officio member of the AdCom, with vote, or an elected member.

-Editor who receives compensation shall relinquish his/her vote.
-Authorized expense reimbursement is not considered compensation.

-7.3.
-Newsletter

-The Newsletter Editor(s) shall be an ex-officio member(s) of the AdCom, with one vote, or an elected member.

-7.4 Publications Program
+7.3 Duties of Editors

-The Publications Program, and the duties of the editors, shall be as prescribed in the Publications Operations Manual.
-The Vice-President, Publications is responsible for preparation and maintenance of the Publications Operations Manual.
+The duties of the editors, shall be as prescribed in the Publications Operations Manual.
+The Vice-President of Publications is responsible for preparation and maintenance of the Publications portion of the Operations Manual.

 Society Funds

-The Society many raise funds as specified in Article IV of the Constitution and in the IEEE Bylaws.
+The Society may raise funds as specified in Article IV of the Constitution and in the IEEE Bylaws.

-The annual Society fee shall be set by the AdCom when approving the annual budget.
+The annual Society dues shall be set by the AdCom when approving the annual budget.

 IEEE Headquarters shall act as bursar for all Society funds except as specified hereunder.
 Billings and receipt of the annual fee shall be via the IEEE Membership and Fiscal Departments.
 All other fiscal affairs shall be handled through the office of the Technical Activities Secretary.

-The general committee for a symposium or technical conference sponsored by the AdCom may, with the advice and consent of the AdCom, authorize the symposium Treasurer or Fiscal Officer to open an account to be used for the deposit and disbursement of funds related to the symposium.
-In each case, the AdCom shall be advised of the name of the bank, the anticipated size of the account, the names of the account signatories, and of arrangements of insurance and for bonding.
-Symposia jointly sponsored with other technical societies where a charter of operations with those societies is approved by the AdCom and the IEEE, need not seek additional authorization to open an account.
+The Organizing Committee for a symposium or technical conference sponsored by the Society may, with the advice and consent of the Vice-President for Meetings and Conferences, authorize the symposium Treasurer or Fiscal Officer to open an account to be used for the deposit and disbursement of funds related to the symposium.
+In each case, the Vice-President of Meetings and Conferences shall be advised of the name of the bank, the anticipated size of the account, the names of the account signatories, and of arrangements of insurance and for bonding.
+Symposia jointly sponsored with other technical societies, where a charter of operations with those societies is approved by the AdCom and the IEEE, need not seek additional authorization to open an account.

-For other special circumstances, such as co-sponsorship of a symposium, the AdCom shall make prudent arrangements to safeguard the Society funds that may be involved.
+For other special circumstances, such as co-sponsorship of a symposium, the Vice-President of Meetings and Conferences or Society Treasure shall make prudent arrangements to safeguard the Society funds that may be involved.

 Society Business

 The President and officers shall conduct the Society affairs subject to the advice and consent of the AdCom, except where other authorization is specified.

-9.1 No AdCom meetings shall be held for the purpose of transacting business unless each member shall have been sent notice of the time and place of such meeting 20 days prior to the scheduled date of the meeting; provided, however, that if less than a quorum attends a duly called meeting, tentative actions may be taken which will become effective upon subsequent ratification, either at a meeting or by mail by a sufficient number of voting members as to constitute a majority.
-Minutes of such meetings shall be mailed by the Secretary to each AdCom member, who shall register his disapproval of any actions taken at such meetings, within 10 days after receiving said minutes, or he shall be deemed to have ratified.
+9.1 No AdCom meetings shall be held for the purpose of transacting business unless each member shall have been sent notice of the time and place of such meeting 20 days prior to the scheduled date of the meeting.

-9.2 An appropriate order of business at meetings of the AdCom shall be:

-Roll Call

-Reading of the minutes of the previous meeting

-Reading of reports on business transacted other than at the meeting

-Reading of Communications

-Reports of Officers

-Reports of Committees

-Unfinished Business

-New Business

-Adjournment
+9.2 The President prepares the agenda of each AdCom meeting with input from members of the AdCom.